 If you are worried about launching a claim for compensation for a child accident, just contact us at Legal Helpline and we can do the rest.

-Legal Helpline offer a free consultancy session where you can discuss the details surrounding your case in confidence.
+Legal Helpline offers a free consultancy session where you can discuss the details surrounding your case in confidence.
 Using our legal expertise and specialised experience, we will be able to inform you after this first meeting whether or not you have a legitimate case.

 We advise that if you intend to start a personal injury compensation claim, to do it as early as possible so that the details about the accident are still fresh in memory and possible crucial details aren’t forgotten, this is the same when making child accident claims.
 It is important to gather as much information and crucially evidence as possible from the accident in order to support your version of events.
 Photos and CCTV images of the accident and the resulting injuries are a great source of visual confirmation of the circumstances in which the accident occurred and the pain and suffering the child has experienced and so cannot be disputed against.

 By choosing to use a personal injury solicitor that specialises in child accident claims, you will be giving your child the best possible chance of the maximum payout amount that they are entitled to.
-Claims for compensation for a child accident can become very complex and be a long drawn out process and so by having a legal team that is experienced in child injury claims by your side, can really increase the chances of a successful outcome and of reaching its full potential.
+Claims for compensation for a child accident can become very complex and be a long drawn out process and so having a legal team that is experienced in child injury claims by your side, can really increase the chances of a successful outcome and of reaching its full potential.

 Just in the same way as an adult can file a compensation claims case for being injured in a road traffic accident, a child can also make a claim if they are injured.
-A car accident involving a child could mean that the child was a passenger, a cyclist, or a pedestrian, but regardless of their involvement, if they are hurt due to no fault of their own, then they have the right to claim for compensation for their injuries.
+A car accident involving a child could mean that the child was a passenger, a cyclist, or a pedestrian, but regardless of their involvement, if they are hurt due to no fault of their own, then they have the right to claim compensation for their injuries.
 The type of injury and it’s severity will be the main deciding factor on how much compensation may be awarded.

 If your child has been injured in a road traffic accident and it wasn’t their fault, call us at Legal Helpline and we can help you to get your child the compensation they deserve.